 5.2 As an alternative to the adjustment described in clause 5.1, the prices for Products may be adjusted after the Initial Term with effect from any anniversary of the Commencement Date, by any general change to Eduserv’s prices applicable to all customers or all customers of particular Eduserv software or services.
-In such case Eduserv shall publish the general price change on the Website not less than ninety days in advance and shall notify the Customer at the same time.
+In such case Eduserv shall give the Customer at least ninety days written notice of the price change.
 If the Customer does not accept the new price it may terminate the Agreement in accordance with clause 2.4 or 2.5 but where the required notice period is, for this purpose only, reduced to not less than sixty days.

 5.3 In addition to clauses 5.1 and 5.2, all prices which were established by reference to a number of users, Subscribers, servers, registered online resources or some other licensing constraint, shall be appropriately adjusted if any such constraint is exceeded.
 In addition, if the Customer is a UK Higher or Further Education Institution, all prices which were established by reference to the Customer’s JISC band or any similar scale, shall be appropriately adjusted where the Customer becomes re-classified to a higher JISC band or scale point.

 5.4 Prices exclude UK VAT and any sales or purchase taxes, taxes on property or use, withholding tax, duties, levies or similar in any territory whether relating to the Agreement or the Products; which shall be paid by the Customer at the prevailing rate.